dennisXZX/web-developer-notes/Full Stack For Frontend Engineers.md

 - Get the IP address of your VPS
 - Add 2 `A records` with your IP address, namely, `@` and `www`

-`A record` maps a name to one or more IP addresses.
+`A record` maps a domain name to one or more IP addresses.

-`CNAME record` maps a name to another domain name.
+`CNAME record` maps a domain name to another domain name.
+It should only be used when there are no other records on that domain name.

 `www` means when you visit `www.yourDomain.com`, the domain would be resolved to your server IP.

-`@` means when you visit `yourDomain.com`, the domain would also be resolved to your server IP.
+`@` means when you visit `yourDomain.com`, the domain would be resolved to your server IP.

 __Nginx__